 You likely know that many people deal with chronic pain or mental illness.
 But you may not know how often the two go together.
 If you have chronic pain, it impacts your mood and can lead to depression.
 If you’re dealing with chronic pain and mental health issues, chiropractic care can help.
-As part of your overall circle of care, a chiropractor can give you coping strategies, such as prescribing therapeutic exercises to help you manage your muscle, bone, tendon, ligament and joint conditions.
+As part of your overall circle of care, a chiropractor can give you coping strategies, such as prescribing therapeutic exercises to help you manage your spine, muscle and joint conditions.

 Visit a chiropractor to live your best life…

 You don’t have to be in persistent or long-term pain to visit a chiropractor.
 Many adults visit chiropractors to alleviate sporadic pain, reduce their risk of injuries or improve their flexibility, mobility and posture so they can live their best life.